planetruby/quiz/016/README.md

-For the starter level 1 build up the Manuscripts book manifest in the YAML format for the [Hoe Developer's Guide - Build, Package and Publish Gems with Rake Tasks - Ready-to-Use Build Scripts by Ryan Davis et al](https://github.com/yukimotopress/gem-tasks) from the heading hierarchy in structed text in the markdown format.
+For the starter level 1 build up the Manuscripts book manifest in the YAML format for the [Hoe Developer's Guide - Build, Package and Publish Gems with Rake Tasks - Ready-to-Use Build Scripts by Ryan Davis et al](https://github.com/yukimotopress/gem-tasks) from the heading hierarchy in structured text in the markdown format.
 Turn:

 ``` md
 # Hoe Developer's Guide